Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Thermodynamics of trajectories of random walks

 The SRW is suitable for the study of flow on networks ---currents, fluid flow, goods, etc.--- \cite{ahuja1993}, as it considers that a particle in a node can jump to any of its neighbors with the same probability (in the case of unweighted networks) or with probabilities proportional to the link weights (for weighted networks).
 Given an unweighted network ---this will be our starting point, though the generalization to weighted networks does not pose any difficulty--- with directed adjacency matrix ${\bf A}$, where $A_{ji} = 1$ if there is a link pointing from $i$ to $j$ and is $0$ otherwise, the entries of the transition matrix ${\bf \Pi}$ are

 The normalization by the out-degree, which is defined as the number of neighbors joined by outgoing links, $k^\text{out}_i = \sum_j A_{ji}$, ensures the conservation of probability.

-The MERW, on the other hand, is most suitable for the exploration of generalized optimal paths in networks, as it assigns the same probability to all trajectories comprising the same number of steps joining two given nodes (which the SRW does not do, see Appendix A).
+The MERW, on the other hand, is most suitable for the exploration of generalized optimal paths in networks, as it assigns the same probability to all trajectories joining two given nodes that comprise the same number of steps (which the SRW does not do, see Appendix A).
 The transition matrix is given by

 where $\lambda$ is the largest eigenvalue of the directed adjacency matrix, and ${\bm v}$ is the normalized eigenvector associated with it, ${\bm A}{\bm v} = \lambda {\bm v}$.
 For a more detailed discussion of the SRW and the MERW, as well as references treating other types of random walks on networks, see Appendix A.